alcaras/civ5benchmark/README.md

 ## Known Bugs and Limitations

-* So far it only looks at the notification log.

-* Successfully parses the histograms and map, but doesn't do anything with them.
+* Successfully parses the map, but doesn't do anything with them.

 ## Todo?

-* Prettify
+* Perhaps generate a "summary log" that's suitable for pasting on forums (using BBCode?) to summarize a game?
+Could be handy for succession games or after action reports.
+(This would go turn by turn)
+* Fix the bug with histogram data where the save file shows max_turn instead of a -1.
+Just make it show -1 where it's max_turn.
+* Ignore city-states in wars of aggression/defensive wars.
+Easily done -- just make it so if the civ idea is greater than the number of non-city-state civs, ignore and go to the next match.